ethanrutt/chadtop/README.md

 - gigachad art

 ## TODO
-- add other stuff from sysinfo in popup
 - add helpful keybind messages
 - move keybinds to (h) and appear as a popup instead of always on main screen
 - add kill w shift + k